shubham-chawla/view360/README.md

-A simple server-side rendered React App.
+A simple server-side rendered React App with 360 view.

 ## Available Scripts

 In the project directory, you can run:

 ### `yarn install`

 To install the dependencies

 ### `yarn start`